MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyNetwork/methods/partynetwork_getlocalusers.md

 ### Parameters

 **`userCount`** &nbsp; uint32_t*
-*library-allocated output*
+*output*

 An output value indicating the number of users provided in `localUsers`.

 **`localUsers`** &nbsp; [PartyLocalUserArray*](../../../typedefs.md)
 *library-allocated output array of size `*userCount`*

-A library-allocated output array containing the local users that are authenticated into the network.
+A library-allocated output array containing the local users that are authenticated or authenticating into the network.

 ### Return value